 In today’s market, these are three of the most popular monitor resolutions you can choose from:

 Your selection should be based on the type of graphics card you have and what types of games you like to play.
 Most of the modern GPUs can handle 1080p resolution, but only higher-end graphics cards can handle 4K resolution gaming.

-You can read our guide to finding the best 4K gaming monitor right here.
+You can read our guide to finding the best 4K gaming monitor, and best 1440p 300Hz monitor here.

 If you play competitive games, then you’ll likely want a higher refresh rate instead of a higher resolution.
 That means you’ll either want a 144Hz monitor or higher.

 If you only care about graphics, then you might as well get a monitor with a higher resolution.